"""

 class ProductFunction(Function):

-"""Product function that multiplies factors together."""
+"""Product function that multiplies factors together.

 type: Literal["product"] = Field(default="product", repr=False)